kojiishi/snap-height/README.md

 the multiple of the line height of the root element.

 This process runs after the margin collapsing is completed.

+If the block is fragmented across column, pages, etc., it applies to the last fragment box.
+**ISSUE**: to all? does it cause differences?

 ### Adjust both before and after-space